 So feeling generous I opened the gate to let them have the run of the backyard.
 That’s when Chocolate Thunder, our rooster, turned on me and attacked.
 Sure, sure have a good laugh, but until you’ve been confronted with an aggressive fully matured rooster you have no idea what you’re talking about.
 Chickens are, after-all, descendants of dinosaurs, and when Thunder screeched with a ferocity I’ve never seen and came at me, talons first, I was terrified.
 His moves, sounds and actions reminded me of the velociraptors from Jurassic Park!

 When he first came at me I darted out of the way hoping that would be enough to deter him.
 Unfortunately it did not have that effect and instead he came after me again and again and again.
 Each lunge increasingly more aggressive.
 I kicked him away over and over with no avail.
-I was wearing a skirt and he managed to get right on top of it, causing me to fall back hard onto the ground (turns out I sprained my elbow which still hurts like a son of a gun by the way).
+I was wearing a skirt and he managed to get right on top of it, causing me to fall back hard onto the ground (turns out I sprained my elbow and injured my shoulder which still hurts like a son of a gun by the way).
 I gave him a swift kick to the face and went for the nearest and largest object I could find which happened to be a wooden bat.
 I dared that rooster to come at me again; raised my voice, wielding my bat and puffed out my chest.
 In hindsight I realize that could have gone very badly but thankfully he backed right down.
 I had won the battle.

 Thunder seemed to come out of it uninjured but I can’t say the same for myself.
-Once the adrenaline wore off I could feel the stabbing pain in my elbow and the sting on my legs from bloody cuts and scratches.
+Once the adrenaline wore off I could feel the stabbing pain in my elbow and shoulder and the sting on my legs from bloody cuts and scratches.
 Jerk tore a hole in my skirt too.

 My instinct had been to run and I am glad that I didn’t have the chance to do that.
 I know now that asserting my dominance over him was something that needed to happen or else he would always have the upper hand.
 Now each time I walk by him he backs up just slightly and watches me the entire time.
 I truly hope that is the last time I need to kick my rooster.